 Patients should not rub or massage the area for hours after treatment, and exercise should be avoided for some time.

 Too much Botox® too frequently can cause permanent paralysis and bone atrophy.
 Always make sure you are working with a qualified doctor.

 Will my insurance cover it?

 Many insurance companies don't cover Botox® for dental purposes, but it's best to check with your insurance company to make sure.

 If you are suffering from jaw tension and pain, Botox® may be a good option for you.
-Contact our office (925) 705-7093 or schedule an appointment online.
+Contact our office (925) 705-7093 to schedule a consultation or request an appointment online.

-If you have any additional questions, please have them below in the comment section.
+If you have any additional questions, please leave them below in the comment section.